 Ginger is a rhizome that finds wide use in flavoring and adding fragrance to foods and beverages.
 Ginger also has medicinal properties that justify its use in treating different conditions.
-For instance, there is a reference to the use of ginger for medicinal purposes in Chinese, Arabic, Greek, and Arabic records.
+For instance, there is a reference to the use of ginger for medicinal purposes in ancient Chinese, Arabic, Greek, and Arabic records.
 Ginger is consumed fresh or dried.
-In some cases, ginger is taken as tablets or capsules, especially when taken as a dietary supplement.
+In some cases, ginger is taken as tablets or capsules, especially when used as a dietary supplement.
 Ginger is also added to water and teas due to its health benefits and dietary value.

 Health Benefits of Ginger

-Ginger May Prevent Cancer
+Ginger Prevents Cancer

 Ginger Helps Lower Bad Cholesterol